The Prevalence of Sexually Motivated Actors in Non-Official Clothing-Optional Areas

 Organized naturist clubs and resorts typically operate under clearly defined behavioural frameworks.
 These environments maintain explicit codes of conduct prohibiting sexual activity, harassment, voyeurism, and disruptive behaviour.

-Visitors are expected to respect a culture of non-sexual social nudity, often reinforced through community oversight and institutional management.
+Visitors are expected to respect a culture of non-sexual social nudity, reinforced through community oversight and institutional management.

 In contrast, many clothing-optional locations around the world operate informally.
 These areas may include: